The Sound of Freedom has been relatively quite this week, possibly due to the turbulently windy days we've had (some with 30-40 mph gusts).

 The moving vans pulled out of the driveway around 2 pm on Saturday.
 We finished cleaning the house, ran a few errands, loaded the car, and hit the road.

-We spent our first night in Yuma in a spruced-up, '60's-style roadside motel call Best Western.
+We spent our first night in Yuma in a spruced-up, ''60s-style roadside motel called Best Western.
 The room was way too small for two adults and a parrot, but it was comfy and clean.

 We spent Sunday on the road in a giant dust storm.
 The winds made our '07 Mazda whistle like an old VW bus.
 We made it to El Paso feeling a little gritty and exhausted from dodging flying cardboard boxes and suicidal tumbleweeds.